gerardburgues/UALL-E/README.md

 You can find all the stl (for 3D printing) and svg (for laser cutting) files on the 3D directory.

+# Use-case
+If this project helps your robotics project, please let me know with creating an issue.

 # Amazing contributions

 Unlike the previous projects that have tried something similar to this one, this project has some unique amazing contributions: